Thomcray/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 	Create a script that counts the number of directories of the PATH.
 	Create a script that lists environment variables.
 	Create a script thta list all local variables and environment variables, and functions.
+	Create a script that creates a new local variable.
+	1. Name : BEST
+	2. Value : School